AI replaces the surtitle operator. Your audience finally sees the stage.

 Technical questions we hear most

+Yes.
 The AI engine has been trained on live performance audio including operatic singing.
-It uses voice-to-script matching rather than pure transcription, which means it identifies the position in the libretto rather than trying to transcribe every word.
-This approach handles vibrato, choral passages and orchestral accompaniment.
+It uses voice-to-script matching rather than pure transcription — it identifies the position in the libretto rather than trying to transcribe every word.
+This handles vibrato, choral passages and orchestral accompaniment correctly.

 OWL supports multiple configurations: overhead stage microphones, a direct feed from the mixing console (if the venue records the performance), or a dedicated microphone placed in the auditorium.
 The optimal setup is determined during the technical assessment before each pilot.